Building Resilience Through Rejection

 Guest

-Eric Goslau has 29 years of experience in leadership roles across sales, marketing, and product development.
+Eric Goslau has 29 years of experience in leadership, commercial sales, marketing, product development, and entrepreneurship.
 He is the co-founder and CEO of Transverse Medical and a co-inventor of their Point Guard Cerebral Embolic Protection Device.
-At Transverse, Eric oversees all aspects of the company, including fundraising, clinical planning, and regulatory strategy.
+At Transverse, drawing from his extensive experience, especially in commercialization, Eric oversees all aspects of the company, including fundraising, clinical planning, regulatory strategy, and product development.
 He has successfully raised over $14 million through innovative financing strategies.

 Apply a Sales Mindset to Your Startup